Read our complete Taylor Guitars comparison and buying guide so you can make the right choice when choosing your new Taylor acoustic

 In this Taylor Guitars comparison guide, we’ll take a look at the key benefits of each guitar so you can make the right choice when choosing your first (or tenth) Taylor guitar!

-First up in our Taylor Guitars comparison guide is the Presentation series.
-These premium guitars are the pinnacle of the Taylor line and feature a range of exotic tonewoods.
+First up in our Taylor Guitars comparison guide is the Taylor Builders edition series.
+These premium guitars are the pinnacle of the Taylor line and feature a range of exotic tonewoods, refined body shapes and specially designed interior bracing for an incredible playing experience.

 Taylor Koa Series